Muslim conquest of Syria: Byzantine Syria

-Syria was mostly made up of Aramaic and Greek speakers with a partly Arab population, especially in its eastern and southern parts.
-The Arabs of Syria were people of no consequence until the migration of the powerful Ghassanid tribe from Yemen to Syria, who converted to Christianity and thereafter ruled a semi-autonomous state with their own king under Roman vassalage.
-The Ghassanid Dynasty became one of the honoured princely dynasties of the Empire, with the Ghassanid king ruling over the Arabs in Jordan and Southern Syria from his capital at Bostra.
-The last of the Ghassanid kings, who ruled at the time of the Muslim invasion, was Jabalah ibn al-Aiham.
+Byzantine Syria was mostly home to Aramaic and Greek speakers and a partly Arab population, especially in its eastern and southern parts.
+The Ghassanid tribe, who migrated from Yemen to Syria, converted to Christianity and served as foederati for the Eastern Roman empire like the Tanukh before them.
+Thereafter, they ruled a semi-autonomous state with their own king under Roman vassalage.
+The Ghassanid dynasty became one of the honoured princely dynasties of the Empire, with the Ghassanid king ruling over the Arabs in Jordan and Southern Syria from his capital at Bostra.
+The last of the Ghassanid kings, who ruled at the time of the Muslim invasion, was Jabala ibn al-Ayham.

 The Byzantine Emperor Heraclius, after re-capturing Syria from the Sassanians, set up new defense lines from Gaza to the south end of the Dead Sea.
 These lines were only designed to protect communications from bandits, and the bulk of the Byzantine defenses were concentrated in Northern Syria facing the traditional foes, the Sassanid Persians.
 The drawback of this defense line was that it enabled the Muslims, advancing from the desert in the south, to reach as far north as Gaza before meeting regular Byzantine troops.

 The 7th century was a time of rapid military change in the Byzantine Empire.
 The empire was certainly not in a state of collapse when it faced the new challenge from Arabia after being exhausted by recent Roman–Persian Wars, but utterly failed to tackle the challenge effectively.